gruntwork-io/gruntwork-installer/README.md

 1. Add support for a `--version` flag to `bootstrap-gruntwork-installer.sh` and `gruntwork-install`.
 1. Configure a CI build to automatically set the `--version` flag for each release.
+1. Add an `uninstall` command that uses an `uninstall.sh` script in each module.